Secful/cloud-connect-deployments/azure/subscription/deployment/SUBSCRIPTION_LEVEL_DEPLOYMENT.md

    - Ensure you can create Azure AD applications

 3. **Service principal verification fails**
-   - Azure AD propagation can take time
+   - Azure AD propagation can take time (up to 5 minutes)
-   - Script retries automatically with backoff
+   - Script retries up to 10 times with 30-second intervals
+   - If verification fails after all retries, deployment is considered failed

 4. **Resource already exists**
    - Script uses unique nonce to prevent conflicts